-A data frame (optional) or crosstalk::SharedData object.
+data A data frame (optional) or crosstalk::SharedData object.
 Arguments (i.e., attributes) passed along to the trace type.
 See schema() for a list of acceptable attributes for a given trace type (by going to traces -> type -> attributes).
-Note that attributes provided at this level may override other arguments (e.g. $plot_ly(x = 1:10, y = 1:10, color = I("red"), marker = list(color = "blue"))).$ type etc).
-If specified, it always creates a trace, otherwise Values mapped to the trace's name attribute.
-Since a trace can only have one name name, this argument acts very much like split in that it creates one trace for every unique value. color Values mapped to relevant 'fill-color' attribute(s) (e.g. fillcolor, marker.color, textfont.color, etc.).
+Note that attributes provided at this level may override other arguments (e.g. plot_ly(x = 1:10, y = 1:10, color = I("red"), marker = list(color = "blue"))).

+type A character string specifying the trace type (e.g. "scatter", "bar", "box", etc).
+If specified, it always creates a trace, otherwise name Values mapped to the trace's name attribute.
+Since a trace can only have one name, this argument acts very much like split in that it creates one trace for every unique value. color Values mapped to relevant 'fill-color' attribute(s) (e.g. fillcolor, marker.color, textfont.color, etc.).
 The mapping from data values to color codes may be controlled using colors and alpha, or avoided altogether via I() (e.g., color = I("red")).
-Any color understood by grDevices::col2rgb() may be used in this way. colors Either a colorbrewer2.org palette name (e.g. "YlOrRd" or "Blues"), or a vector of colors to interpolate in hexadecimal "#RRGGBB" format, or a color interpolation function like colorRamp().
-A number between 0 and 1 specifying the alpha channel applied to color.
-Dealpha faults to 0.5 when mapping to fillcolor and 1 otherwise. stroke Similar to color, but values are mapped to relevant 'stroke-color' attribute(s) (e.g., marker.line.color and line.color for filled polygons).
-If not specified, stroke inherits from color. strokes Similar to colors, but controls the stroke mapping. alpha_stroke Similar to alpha, but applied to stroke.
-(Numeric) values mapped to relevant 'fill-size' attribute(s) (e.g., marker.size, size textfont.size, and error_x.width).
-The mapping from data values to symbols may be controlled using sizes, or avoided altogether via I() (e.g., size = I(30)).
-A numeric vector of length 2 used to scale size to pixels. sizes (Numeric) values mapped to relevant 'stroke-size' attribute(s) (e.g., marker.line.width, span line.width for filled polygons, and error_x.thickness) The mapping from data values to symbols may be controlled using spans, or avoided altogether via I() (e.g., span = I(30)).A numeric vector of length 2 used to scale span to pixels. spans symbol (Discrete) values mapped to marker.symbol.
+Any color understood by grDevices::col2rgb() may be used in this way. colors Either a colorbrewer2.org palette name (e.g. "YlOrRd" or "Blues"), or a vector of colors to interpolate in hexadecimal "#RRGGBB" format, or a color interpolation function like colorRamp(). alpha A number between 0 and 1 specifying the alpha channel applied to color.
+Defaults to 0.5 when mapping to fillcolor and 1 otherwise. stroke Similar to color, but values are mapped to relevant 'stroke-color' attribute(s) (e.g., marker.line.color and line.color for filled polygons).
+If not specified, stroke inherits from color. strokes Similar to colors, but controls the stroke mapping. alpha_stroke Similar to alpha, but applied to stroke. size (Numeric) values mapped to relevant 'fill-size' attribute(s) (e.g., marker.size, textfont.size, and error_x.width).
+The mapping from data values to symbols may be controlled using sizes, or avoided altogether via $I()$ (e.g., size = $I(30)$). sizes A numeric vector of length 2 used to scale size to pixels. span (Numeric) values mapped to relevant 'stroke-size' attribute(s) (e.g., marker.line.width, line.width for filled polygons, and error_x.thickness) The mapping from data values to symbols may be controlled using spans, or avoided altogether via $I()$ (e.g., span = $I(30)$). spans A numeric vector of length 2 used to scale span to pixels. symbol (Discrete) values mapped to marker.symbol.
 The mapping from data values to symbols may be controlled using symbols, or avoided altogether via I() (e.g., symbol = I("pentagon")).
-Any pch value or symbol name may be used in this way.
-A character vector of pch values or symbol names. symbols (Discrete) values mapped to line.dash.
-The mapping from data values to symlinetype linetypes A character vector of lty values or dash names this way.
+Any pch value or symbol name may be used in this way. symbols A character vector of pch values or symbol names. linetype (Discrete) values mapped to line.dash.
+The mapping from data values to symbols may be controlled using linetypes, or avoided altogether via I() (e.g., linetype = I("dash")).
+Any lty (see par) value or dash name may be used in this way. linetypes A character vector of 1ty values or dash names split (Discrete) values used to create multiple traces (one trace per value). frame (Discrete) values used to create animation frames. width Width in pixels (optional, defaults to automatic sizing). height Height in pixels (optional, defaults to automatic sizing).